danreiter/Soundshape/Pages/UserManual.md

     MIDI input from the DAW and output its audio to the DAW.
     Check your DAW user manual for more information about how to set up a VST plugin instrument.
-    In this mode, the DAW can directly record the software's output and also allow the user to route the output through other plugins.
+    + In this mode, the DAW can directly record the software's output and also allow the user to route the output through other plugins.
 (Try applying a reverb effect to Soundshape!)
+    + Soundshape's parameters ( such as its volume and envelope) can be automated from the DAW or controlled with a MIDI controller with your DAW's MIDI-Learn feature.

 - Standalone
     + Runs as a standalone application.
 In this mode, Soundshape